SukratUbha/SukratUbha/README.md

 - 👋 Hi, I’m @SukratUbha
-- 👀 I’m interested in programming, producing and fitness
+- 👀 I’m interested in programming, producing, and fitness
-- 🌱 I’m currently learning React, .NET, sample production
+- 🌱 I’m currently learning Next.js, redux, and sample production
-- 💞️ I’m looking to collaborate on anything that makes one curious
+- 💞️ I’m looking to collaborate on anything that spikes curious
 - 📫 How to reach me - email: sukratubha@gmail.com

 <!---